King George VI Memorial Chapel: Queen Elizabeth II and Prince Philip (2022)

-On 19 September 2022, in a private service attended only by members of the royal family, Elizabeth II was interred beneath the memorial chapel following her state funeral at Westminster Abbey earlier that day.
-Elizabeth's husband, Philip, who died in 2021, had been placed in the royal vault of St George's Chapel following his funeral at the chapel.
-He was also then interred beneath the King George VI Memorial Chapel along with his wife.
-After their interments, a replacement ledger stone with an additional metal star of the Order of the Garter between the couples' names was put into the floor of the chapel.
+Elizabeth II was interred beneath the memorial chapel on 19 September 2022, in a private service attended only by members of the royal family, following her state funeral at Westminster Abbey earlier that day.
+Her husband, Philip, who died in 2021, had been placed in the royal vault of St George's Chapel after his funeral there.
+He was then interred beneath the King George VI Memorial Chapel alongside his wife.

+After their interments, a replacement ledger stone was set into the chapel floor, with an additional metal star of the Order of the Garter between the couples' names.
 The ledger now reads: